How Many Zeros in a Novemdecillion?

 Is Novemdecillion a Real Number, and How Many Zeros Does It Have?

 Yes — novemdecillion is a real, formally defined number.
 It is not slang or an approximation.
 In the US short-scale system, it equals 1060: exactly 60 zeros following the digit 1.
 The zero count follows the standard formula: the 19th "-illion" has 3 × 19 + 3 = 60 zeros.
-Learn more about tredecillion zeros.
+Related: How many zeros in a million.

 The number also appears in legitimate scientific contexts.
 Some estimates of the volume of the observable universe expressed in cubic inches land in the novemdecillion range (roughly 4 × 1061), making it one of the higher "-illion" names that still connects to a measurable physical quantity.